mdillemuth/portfolio/README.md

 ## Technologies

 - React
-- HTML
+- SCSS
-- CSS
+  - Modularized, each react component has its own scss
-- JavaScript
+  - BEM naming convention for consistency
 - Figma
-- Netlify
+  - Pixel perfect implementation from mockups

 ## Key Features